 An external conversion is an action that takes place on a page other than your Unbounce landing page.

-**Important: In cases where your Unbounce page and the External conversion page are on the same WordPress domain, the below script will not work correctly.
+**Important: In cases where your Unbounce page and the external conversion page are on the same WordPress domain, the below script will not work correctly.
 If you are interested in using the External Conversion Script with your WordPress pages, please contact email@example.com.**

-- Click the Conversion Goals tab:
+- Click the Goals tab, then locate the Conversion Goals section.

-- Untick all conversion goals, this step is key.
+- Untick all conversion goals - this step is key:

 - Clear all of the listed conversion goals.

-- Save & repeat for all variants.
+- Save & repeat for all page variants (if you have more variants).

 - Republish your page.